StaceyWhitmore/compute-fibonacci/README.md

 ======================
 ## nounMATHEMATICS
 ## noun: Fibonacci sequence
 a series of numbers in which each number ( Fibonacci number ) is the sum of the two preceding numbers.
-The simplest is the series 1, 1, 2, 3, 5, 8, etc.
+(The simplest is the series 1, 1, 2, 3, 5, 8, etc.
+where is starting index for the sequence.)